-At the Law Offices of John Day, we are proud to call Williamson County home.
-And, for decades, our nationally-recognized lawyers have helped Fairview injury victims and their families pick up the pieces following an accident.
+At The Law Offices of John Day, P.C. we are proud to call Williamson County home.
+And, for more than four decades, our nationally-recognized lawyers have helped Fairview injury victims and their families pick up the pieces following an accident.

 After an Accident, You Have Questions and We Have Answers

 Following an accident, there are so many questions:

 - What should I do following an accident?

 - How do I hire the right lawyer?